How To Heal From Past Trauma And Wounds

 Part of living in a fallen world means that we’re frequently hurt by the mistakes, sins, and failures of those around us.
 Often, we live in the overflow of their poor choices, and if we’re not careful, we can continue the cycle of hurt onto those around us.

-You May Be Unaware of Your Baggage
+You May Be Unaware Of Your Baggage

 Your baggage may leave you feeling weighed down by what happened.
 But for some people they’re unaware of their baggage entirely.
 It lies dormant until something happens that causes that baggage to spill open and impact the present.
 Only then do you realize that what happened is still affecting you.

 This is what happened to Wyatt.
-His first wife cheated on him, but he didn’t realize it was still affecting him until his wife began having to stay late at work to finish up a project.
+His first wife cheated on him, but he didn’t realize it was still affecting him until his second wife began having to stay late at work to finish up a project.
 Suddenly, he was certain that she was cheating.

-Your Baggage Creeps into the Present
+Your Baggage Creeps Into The Present

 A sign you have baggage is that you become defensive in a situation or experience an emotional response to the current moment that has nothing to do with the present.